echemdb/unitpackage/doc/installation.md

 pip install unitpackage
 ```

-This command downloads and installs the unitpackage and its dependencies into
+This command downloads and installs `unitpackage` and its dependencies into
 your local Python installation.

 If the above command fails because you do not have permission to modify your
-Python installation, you can install the unitpackage into your user account:
+Python installation, you can install `unitpackage` into your user account:

 ```sh
 pip install --user unitpackage
 ```

-You can instead also install the latest unreleased version of the unitpackage
+You can instead also install the latest unreleased version of `unitpackage`
 from our [GitHub Repository](https://github.com/echemdb/unitpackage) with

 ```sh